-1. Get things on the books before the holidays hit.
+1. Get appointments on the books before the holidays hit.

-Like you, your wedding vendors have holiday plans.
-"Often they are super busy or on vacation," says Viva Max Kaley, owner of New York-based Viva Max Weddings.
-"So if you want to set up calls or meetings the month of December, it's best to lock in a time [beforehand] and not assume people are working standard hours."
-Plus, by putting your calls and appointments on the books, you'll hold yourself accountable for getting things done even during the holiday season, she says.
+Just like you, your wedding vendors will have holiday plans—meaning their schedules will be as tight as yours.
+They might be working on winter weddings or holiday parties, or may be taking advantage of the slow season to go on vacation with their families.
+Says Viva Max Kaley, owner of New York-based Viva Max Weddings, “[I]f you want to set up calls or meetings during the month of December, it's best to lock in a time [beforehand].
+Don’t assume people are going to be working standard hours once the holidays arrive!"
+Plus, she says, by putting your calls and appointments on the books, you'll hold yourself accountable for getting things done even during the holiday season.

 2. Double up on shopping duty.